sammedp-tech/iam-pam-homelab/01-infrastructure/linux-server/build-guide.md

 This guide sets up a **Linux server** that will later be used to demonstrate **sudo misuse, shared access, SSH risks, and non-human identities**.

-The goal is not to teach Linux administration, but to create a **realistic privilege entry point** for IAM and PAM use cases.
+The goal is to create a **realistic privilege entry point** for IAM and PAM use cases.

 ---